-The Cathedral of Santiago de Compostela is the terminus for pilgrims.
-After their long journey, they are rewarded with the contemplation of this spectacular building.
-It is famous because it houses the tomb of the Apostle James, patron and protector of Spain, and for that reason, it is a place of great Christian pilgrimage.
+The Cathedral of Santiago de Compostela is the center for pilgrims.
+It is famous because it houses the tomb of the Apostle James, patron and protector of Spain.
+And for that reason, it is a place of great Christian pilgrimage.

-Often cited as a masterpiece of Romanesque architecture, the Cathedral of Santiago de Compostela nevertheless sports a clever mix of many styles (Gothic, Neoclassical, Baroque, etc.).
-This is explained by the many expansion works to which it has been the subject during its history.
-The cathedral is characterized by its hundreds of statues which represent the Apocalypse.
+Often cited as a masterpiece of Romanesque architecture, the Cathedral of Santiago de Compostela nevertheless has a clever mix of many styles (Gothic, Neoclassical, Baroque, etc.).
+This is explained by the many expansion works to which it has been subjected during its history.
+The cathedral is characterized by its hundreds of statues that represent the Apocalypse.

 The cathedral and its surroundings were declared a UNESCO World Heritage Site in 1985.
 Like the Pilar Basilica in Zaragoza, it receives many visits each year, many of them Christian, but also tourists impressed by its beauty.
-And just like the main tourist attractions in Spain, it is worth buying your ticket in advance to avoid the queues.
+And just like the main tourist attractions in Spain, I recommend buying your ticket in advance to avoid the queues.

 6. Royal Palace, Madrid

-The Royal Palace of Madrid remains to this day the official residence of the Spanish monarchy.
+To this day, the Royal Palace of Madrid remains the official residence of the Spanish monarchy.
 But in fact, the palace is only used for special celebrations or official receptions.

 You can already see the beauty of the place as soon as you see it.
-The artistic wealth of the palace is as much in the materials used in its construction as in its decoration, which includes works by Caravaggio, Velazquez, and Francisco de Goya.
-A tour of its rooms covers the entire history of Spain.
+The artistic wealth of the palace is as much in the materials used in its construction and in its decoration, which includes works by Caravaggio, Velazquez, and Francisco de Goya.
+A tour of its rooms helped me understand the entire history of Spain.

 7. Aqueduct, Segovia

-14 km long, up to 28.5 m high: it is in Segovia that we find the best-preserved Roman aqueduct in the world.
+14 km long and up to 28.5 m high, it is in Segovia that I found the best-preserved Roman aqueduct in the world.
 The main purpose of the construction was to transport water from the Fuenfria spring to the city, about 17 km away.

 The aqueduct and the old town of Segovia have been a UNESCO World Heritage Site since 1985.
 With its 163 arches, it is up to 28 meters high and has been preserved to this day.
 It owes this to its ingenious architecture and building materials.
 Its pillar cores are made of antique concrete-walled with granite.